 To help you get ready for combat, here some tips to help you set up and manage your email like a real paid survey pro.
 Er, Ninja.

-1. Set Up an Email Account For Each Survey Program
+1. Set Up an Email Account For Each Survey Site

-From survey invites to reward updates to basic account info, every paid survey program will email you regularly.
-Some programs email three or more times a day, so even if you only join a handful of programs your primary email can quickly get overwhelmed.
+From survey invites to reward updates to basic account info, every paid survey site will email you regularly.
+Some sites email three or more times a day, so even if you only join a handful of sites your primary email can quickly get overwhelmed.

 Here are a few examples of how you might set up your email accounts for some of the top paid survey sites: